zunda/mitome.in/docs/email/keyManagement.md

 some other action (type on the keyboard, move the mouse, utilize the disks) during the prime generation; this gives the random number generator a better chance to gain enough entropy.
-We need to generate a lot of random bytes.
-It is a good idea to perform some other action (type on the keyboard, move the mouse, utilize the disks) during the prime generation; this gives the random number generator a better chance to gain enough entropy.
 gpg: /home/zunda/.gnupg/trustdb.gpg: trustdb created
 gpg: key B56C20316D6E8279 marked as ultimately trusted
 gpg: directory '/home/zunda/.gnupg/openpgp-revocs.d' created